Increase waste diversion and reduction at source of waste generated and encourage the integration of circularity principles.

 Note: See Annex 5-B.

-4.4 Adopt and implement formal procedures for reducing, reusing, recycling, and valorizing and/or properly disposing of waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel, and other metals, etc.).
+4.4 Adopt and implement formal procedures for reducing, reusing, recycling, recovering and/or properly disposing of waste generated during construction, excavation and demolition work (e.g. cement, concrete, bricks, gypsum, wool, asphalt, wood, steel, and other metals, etc.).
 These procedures must be included in all construction, demolition, and excavation projects.

-5.1 Demonstrate continual achievement in waste diversion and reduction at source in line with the objectives established in the Waste Management and Reduction plan.
+5.1 Demonstrate continual achievement in waste diversion and reduction at source in line with the objectives and targets established in the Waste Management and Reduction plan.